Concurrent OEM/MBA

 Total 56 $68,632

-Experiential Learning examples include a business simulation, consulting project, Washington campus, Global Immersion Experience (2 cr) plus Global Business Concepts (1 cr online).
+Experiential learning examples include a business simulation project, Washington campus, and Global Immersion Experience (3 cr).
 Experiential learning and residency offerings will vary by term.
+Additional costs may apply (e.g., GIE and Washington campus).

-MBA courses are offered in a modular format approx 10 weeks long (except term 9) and are subject to change.
+MBA courses are offered in a modular format approximately 10 weeks long (except term 9) and are subject to change.

 More Information about MBA Course Fees:

-The University imposes fees for building, capital improvement, technology, and student financial aid.
-These fees are included in the above projected costs and are subject to change each fall.
-Students participating in a Global Immersion Experience or the Washington Campus will incur additional charges.
+The University imposes fees for athletics ($1.90), capital improvement ($6.76), technology ($6.56), and student financial aid ($22.43).
+These fees are included in the above costs and are subject to change each fall.
 The deposit applies only towards term 9.
 It is nonrefundable if you do not complete the program.
 Late fees may be assessed on delinquent accounts.
 PLEASE CONTACT THE MBA OFFICE FOR DEADLINES TO WITHDRAW FROM COURSES WITHOUT FINANCIAL PENALTY.

 Application Requirements